dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 We had to add our new `Tile` option to two places.
 First we added it to the blockchain seeker (I just came up with this term) and we're saying in the code:

-> When you hit a `Block` when moving, look into the direction of the movement until you find anything other than
+> When you hit a `Block` moving, look into the direction of the movement until you find anything other than `Block`.
-> `Block`.
 > At the end if you find an `Empty`, move there.
 > If you find anything else, like `StaticBlock` or... `CommonBeast` then stop the search because the player is trying to
 > push a bunch of blocks against those things and you can't push a beast much less a `StaticBlock`.